-- 1. Create and initialize a storageset or single disk drive.
-Do not assign a unit number to it. - 2.
 Create each partition in the storageset or disk drive by indicating the partition's size:

+'''

-CLI> CREATE\PARTITION storageset-name SIZE=n
+CLI> CREATE_PARTITION storageset-name SIZE=n

+'''

 where n is the percentage of the disk drive or storageset that will be assigned to the partition.
 Enter SIZE=LARGEST to let the controller assign the largest free space available to the partition.